 Because we knew we wanted to create a home that is uniquely ours & designed specifically to fit our family & lifestyle, it didn’t make sense looking for a house that someone else had already sunk money into.
 We needed a fixer-upper.
 A blank slate.

 Of course it always comes back to money doesn’t it?
-Going in to this whole process, we’d attained mortgage pre-approval at the bank, which ultimately set our total budget.
+We’d attained mortgage pre-approval at the bank, which ultimately set our total budget.
 From there we worked with Kevin to get an approximate cost for the build, which meant that by doing a little basic math we could figure out our ceiling price for the purchase of the property.
 Basically, we knew we had to find a house that hit all of the points mentioned above, AND that was valued low enough to leave headroom in our budget for the renovation costs.
+However, after reading this article, I found out that it’s possible to build credit by getting a credit card.
+This is good to keep in mind, just in case we go over budget.
+If we do, we can just apply for a loan, especially once our credit score is healthy again.

 A heavy task?
 Yup.
 But we like a challenge – also – we might be a little crazy.